SFTtech/openage/doc/build_instructions/windows_msvc.md

  - [Visual Studio 2017 Community edition](https://www.visualstudio.com/downloads/)
    - With the "Desktop development with C++" workload.
    - With the "Windows 10 SDK".
 Choose the latest version listed.
+ - Instead of Visual Studio, you could also use the [Visual Studio Buildtools](https://download.visualstudio.microsoft.com/download/pr/10413969-2070-40ea-a0ca-30f10ec01d1d/414d8e358a8c44dc56cdac752576b402/vs_buildtools.exe), they use less space
  - [Python 3](https://www.python.org/downloads/windows/)
    - With the "pip" option enabled.
 We use `pip` to install other dependencies.
    - With the "Precompile standard library" option enabled.